KLorenzoEconomics/Economic-Profit-Analysis/README.md

 # **Break-Even Profit Analysis — Microeconomic Simulation in Python**

 A computational microeconomic engine that models how a competitive firm transitions from loss to profitability.
-This project simulates economic profit dynamically across output levels, identifying the exact break-even quantity where π = 0 and profitability emerges.
+This project simulates economic profit dynamically across output levels, identifying the break-even quantity where π = 0 and profitability emerges.
 Designed for economists, analysts, and students who want clean, reproducible, and theory-consistent results.

 ---

 ## 🚀 **Project Purpose**

 This simulation is built to:

 - Compute economic profit (π) across increasing output levels Q.